HMC-MIR/TSMRealTime/README.md

 ## Usage

 ### CLI entry point
-After install, a console script `dsp-audio-gui` is available.
+After install, a console script `tsm-realtime-gui` is available.
 It launches the Tkinter GUI, which allows selecting audio files (e.g., from `app/samples/`) and comparing algorithms.

 ### Module entry point
 You can also launch via Python: